jackperlo/deepvault/README.md

     ```

 3. **Preprocess the Dataset**
-  Use the corresponding `<DS>_preprocessing.ipynb` notebook to preprocess the dataset images correctly and store them in the required format.
+  Use the corresponding `<DS>_preprocessing.ipynb` notebook to preprocess the dataset images correctly and store them in the required format. (e.g., `Mnist/mnist_preprocessing.ipynb`)

 4. **Evaluate the Model**
-  Run evaluation on a portion or the entirety of the preprocessed dataset using the corresponding `<DS>_models_evaluation.ipynb` and choosing the desired model inside the notebook cells.
+  Run evaluation on a portion or the entirety of the preprocessed dataset using the corresponding `<DS>_models_evaluation.ipynb` and choosing the desired model inside the notebook cells. (e.g., `Mnist/mnist_models_evaluation.ipynb`)